-BIO 183 Marine Biology /3 cr. hrs./5 periods (2 lec., 3 lab)
+BIO 183 Marine Biology /3 cr. hrs./5 periods (2 lec., 3 lab) Prerequisite(s): None.

 A survey of marine environments and their biotic communities with emphasis on the natural history of marine organisms (from sponges to whales).
 Lab work included.
 Field trip required.